junkyeongpark/effml-postech.github.io/docs/spring24/25_/_index.md

 Figure 3.
 Results of pseudo-perplexity scores of 10 MultiBERTs with vanilla averaging, merging all feed-forward sublayers, and merging all multi-headed attention sublayers and all multi-headed attention sublayers.
 </p>

-Next, they investigated how well these Transformers learn similar representations of the model, they compute the average feature correlations both of the Feed-Forward layer and attention pre-merged/merged with our method.
+Next, they investigated how well these Transformers learn similar representations of the model.
+The average feature correlations of both the Feed-Forward layer and the attention pre-merged/merged with our method are calculated.
 The aligned models show higher average feature correlations than the orignal models.
-However, it is note that these values are no more than 0.3 because some pre-trained transformers can be sparsely activated and be pruned heavily leading to lower average feature correlations (Li et al.,2023; Dalvi et al., 2020).
+However, these values are no more than 0.3 because some pre-trained transformers can be sparsely activated and be pruned heavily leading to lower average feature correlations (Li et al.,2023; Dalvi et al., 2020).

 <p align="center">
     <img src="figures/Figure4.png" width="300">
 </p>

 <p style="text-align:center; font-style: italic;">
 Figure 4.
-Results of Average feature correlations between 10 masked language model pairs.
+Results of average feature correlations between 10 masked language model pairs.
 </p>